-As it stands true for every product, software development cannot be done in a jiffy.
+MVP in Software Development is the need of the time for every product.
+We all know that software development cannot be done in a jiffy.
 It has taken years for the software development process to achieve the product finesse of what we know and love today.
 It involved the efforts and work of multiple teams over multiple years to get the polished and expansive apps we use today that started as a rough product.

 You would also require reliable software development consulting before you set out your product idea for your ideal customers.

-If the process of developing a successful software product is such a lengthy process, it will bring in its cost as well.
-The lengthy process often deviates the developers from the sight of the original goal of the product forcing them to push the release dates and wasting time on expensive bug fixes.
+If the process of successful software product development is such a lengthy endeavor, it will inevitably incur costs as well.
+The extended timeline often diverts developers from the initial product goal, compelling them to postpone release dates and expend time on costly bug fixes.

 Taking baby steps by achieving small goals successfully and growing consistently over time sounds more sensible.
 (Minimum Viable Product) MVP in software development, thus becomes essential that will align the project strategically as it is easily manageable, scalable, and can be done with utmost focus.